-Along with Facebook’s new update on video monetization where users make money from Facebook video ads.
+Along with Facebook’s new update on live video monetization where users make money from Facebook video ads.
 Facebook updated one more exciting feature where anyone can insert their ads in live streaming videos.

 As per the new update, Facebook started expanding their feature called “Ad Breaks” in Facebook Live to additional profiles and Pages in the U.S.